Mikejo5000/vsts-docs-pr/docs/extend/develop/public-project.md

 ### APIs

 Only project-scoped REST APIs can be invoked by an extension when the current user is not an account member.
-Any REST API call this is not scoped to a project will be rejected.
+Any REST API call that is not scoped to a project will be rejected.

 ### Queries

 There are limitations for non-member users related to work item queries:

-* non-member users can only execute know queries (by ID or path)
+* Non-member users can only execute known queries (by ID or path)
 * Queries must be scoped to the current project.
-Any work items not belonging to the current project will be excluded.
+Any work items not belonging to the current project will be excluded
-* non-member user cannot create new queries or execute WIQL queries
+* Non-member user cannot create new queries or execute WIQL queries